ocean-tracking-network/otn_field_reporting_standards/_episodes/00-otn-update.md

 ##  Intended Audience

-This set of workshop material is directed at OTN reporting researchers who want more information about how to report to OTN, and what happens behind the scenes in the OTN data system.
+This set of workshop material is directed at OTN-reporting researchers who want more information about how to report to OTN, and what happens behind the scenes in the OTN data system.

 In this walkthrough we will be looking at:
-- How to report to OTN, what to report to OTN, how to access OTN output
+- How to report to OTN, what to report to OTN, how to access OTN data products
-- The OTN system of data nodes
+- The OTN Network of partner Nodes
 - Database systems, structure and outputs
-- All about OTN data pushes
+- All about OTN Data Pushes
-- What else OTN does to support the scientific community.
+- Other ways OTN supports the telemetry community

 {% include links.md %}